azee/template-api/README.md

 All properties are stored in property files in teplate-rest module (later about that).

 Now we'll have to create mongo repositories.
-Firs of all - utils package contains 2 classes.
-TemplatePropertiesPlaceholderConfigurer as said before - provides properties from several files - searches for the property file from the top of the list and uses only one.
-ImMemoryMongoFactory will help us later to create tests.

 To perform simple actions with collection you can just define an interface extending PagingAndSortingRepository.
 It is generic so you can define a bean class to work with.
 As an example - PropertyRepository in com.mycompany.template.repositories package.
 By including this repository using @Autowired (will show it later) you'll be able to perform fetching, saving and removing data wothout a single line of the implementing code!
 Wow!